stvlange/stvlange.github.com/_posts/2013-04-01-Less-is-More.markdown

 ---
 layout: post
 title: Less is More
+modified: 2013-04-01
+categories: Musings
+tags: [LaTex, Word, Microsoft, Minimal, WYSIWYG, Jekyll]
-published: yes
+comments: yes
+image:
+  feature:
 ---

 As someone that uses Microsoft Word on a daily basis there is a lot to be said about what Word is capable of doing.
 But ask any graphic designer what their opinion of Word is and there is a good chance you will hear a number of French words.
 The reason for this scorn is because Word for all it is, is not the best at layout.

 I might even go so far a saying that repeatedly getting a word document to look the same can be a challenge.
 As I said earlier this doesn't doom Word, it's a great application, it's just being realistic.